Server configuration

 Default: empty

-Server fully qualified URL of the user-facing hostname.
+Server fully qualified URL of the user-facing hostname, port (if not default for HTTP/HTTPS) and path prefix.

 WOODPECKER_SERVER_ADDR